Kobe child murders

-The Kobe child murders (神戸連続児童殺傷事件, Kōbe renzoku jidō sasshō jiken) occurred in Suma, Kobe, Japan on 16 March and 24 May 1997, when two children, 10-year-old Ayaka Yamashita (山下 彩花, Yamashita Ayaka) and 11-year-old Jun Hase (土師 淳, Hase Jun) were murdered.
-Yamashita was fatally injured in a series of assaults on elementary school girls between February and March 1997 while Hase was abducted, strangled, and mutilated before his severed head was left in front of a school.
+The Kobe child murders (神戸連続児童殺傷事件, Kōbe renzoku jidō sasshō jiken) occurred in Suma, Kobe, Japan, on 16 March and 24 May 1997, when two children, ten-year-old Ayaka Yamashita (山下 彩花, Yamashita Ayaka) and eleven-year-old Jun Hase (土師 淳, Hase Jun) were murdered.
+Yamashita was fatally injured in a series of assaults on elementary school girls between February and March 1997 while Hase was abducted, strangled and mutilated before his severed head was left in front of a school.

-The perpetrator, 14-year-old Shinichiro Azuma (東 真一郎, Azuma Shin'ichirō) used the alias Seito Sakakibara (酒鬼薔薇 聖斗, Sakakibara Seito) to write two messages to the public following the discovery of Hase's remains in May 1997, taunting police and threatening to commit more murders.
-Azuma was arrested in June 1997 and confessed to the murder of Jun Hase.
-He also admitted to killing Ayaka Yamashita and three additional attacks on schoolgirls.
+The perpetrator, fourteen-year-old Shinichiro Azuma (東 真一郎, Azuma Shin'ichirō) used the alias Seito Sakakibara (酒鬼薔薇 聖斗, Sakakibara Seito) to write two messages to the public following the discovery of Hase's remains in May 1997, taunting police and threatening to commit more murders.
+Azuma was arrested in June 1997 and confessed to the murder of Hase.
+He also admitted to killing Yamashita and three additional attacks on schoolgirls.

-As a juvenile offender, Azuma was prosecuted and convicted as "Boy A".
-Azuma's real name has not been officially released to the press because Japanese law prohibits publishing the identification, but in some weekly magazines his real name has been reported.
+As a juvenile offender, Azuma was prosecuted and convicted as "Boy A." His real name has not been officially released to the press because Japanese law prohibits publishing the identification, but his real name has been reported in some weekly magazines.
 Beginning in 2004, Azuma was released on provisional basis, with full release announced to follow on 1 January 2005.
 The murders and subsequent release of Azuma gained widespread attention from Japanese media and politicians.

 Attacks

-On 10 February 1997, Shinichiro Azuma attacked two 12-year-old sixth-grade students of Minami-Ochiai Elementary School, at around 16:35 near an apartment complex in Nakaochiai district.
+On 10 February 1997, Shinichiro Azuma attacked two twelve-year-old sixth-grade students of Minami-Ochiai Elementary School, at around 16:35 near an apartment complex in Nakaochiai district.
 The two girls were returning home when Azuma struck them in the back of the head.
-One of the injured girls required a week of treatment for the head wound.
+One of the injured girls required a week of treatment for her injuries.